edge-servers/immunity-radius/docs/source/user/enforcing_limits.rst

 - ``get_sql_params``: a method which returns a list of the arguments passed to the interpolation of the raw sql query.

-Please look at the source code of OpenWISP RADIUS to find out more.
+Please look at the source code of Immunity RADIUS to find out more.

-- `openwisp_radius.counters.base <https://github.com/openwisp/openwisp-radius/blob/master/openwisp_radius/counters/base.py>`_
+- `immunity_radius.counters.base <https://github.com/edge-servers/immunity-radius/blob/master/immunity_radius/counters/base.py>`_
-- `openwisp_radius.counters.postgresql <https://github.com/openwisp/openwisp-radius/tree/master/openwisp_radius/counters/postgresql>`_
+- `immunity_radius.counters.postgresql <https://github.com/edge-servers/immunity-radius/tree/master/immunity_radius/counters/postgresql>`_

 Once the new class is ready, you will need to add it to :ref:`counters_setting`.